hyperledger/toc/governing-documents/security.md

 [HackerOne.com] service.
 The policy **MUST** document the necessary details in using the alternate reporting mechanism(s).
 In addition, a project **MAY** publish that they don't accept reports via the recommended GitHub security vulnerability process.
-Projects **MUST** accept reports via the [Hyperledger Foundation security list].
+Projects **MUST** accept reports via the [LF Decentralized Trust security list].

 [HackerOne.com]: https://www.hackerone.com/

 ## CNA/CVE Reporting

-Hyperledger projects maintain a list of **Common Vulnerabilities and Exposures (CVE)** and use GitHub as its **CVE numbering authority (CNA)** for issuing CVEs.
+LF Decentralized Trust projects maintain a list of **Common Vulnerabilities and Exposures (CVE)** and use GitHub as its **CVE numbering authority (CNA)** for issuing CVEs.